Have you ever had a cup of coffee that tasted bitter? Or wondered why your coffee tastes bitter?

 Chances are that as long as you are buying quality coffee, the bitterness was ‘created’ by your coffee-making technique.

 A lot of research has gone in to what is responsible for reports of bitterness among some coffee drinkers.

 According to Thomas Hofmann, a professor of food chemistry and molecular sensory science at the Technical University of Munich, while many people blame caffeine for coffee’s bitterness it really only accounts for 15 percent of the experience.

 His research has shown that there are two chemical compounds developed in coffee as a result of roasting that lead people to ascribe bitterness to this beverage but they are also the antioxidants; something that attracts people toward coffee.

 A separate review of research, carried out by McCamey, D. A.; Thorpe, T. M.; and McCarthy, J. P., Coffee Bitterness, in “Developments in Food Science”, found that Robusta beans had higher levels of these compounds than Arabica beans (Baristador coffees are all Arabica).

 This latter review also pointed the finger at brewing techniques for amplifying these natural qualities in roasted coffee.

-So, what am I doing that’s making my coffee bitter?
+So, what am I doing that’s makes coffee tastes bitter?

-Coffee experts agree that the following three principles will cause coffee to taste bitter:
+Coffee experts agree that the following three principles make coffee taste bitter: